 Venice is the capital city of the Veneto region located in northeast Italy.

-The floating city was built on about 120 islands, connected by over 400 bridges.
-Visitors from all over the world marvel at the incredible maze of canals and narrow streets dividing the urban landscape.
+Built on 120 islands and connected by over 400 bridges, visitors from all over marvel at the incredible maze of canals and narrow streets that divide the urban landscape.

-The cultural and artistic heritage of this city is outstanding and this is what makes it one of the most beautiful ones in the world.
+The cultural and artistic heritage of this city is simply outstanding, and it is this what makes Venice one of the most beautiful citys in the world.

-Who’s never dreamt about admiring a romantic sunset from the Rialto Bridge or riding a gondola on the Grand Canal?
+I mean, think about it, who’s never seen a picture and not dreamt about admiring a romantic sunset from the Rialto Bridge or riding a gondola on the Grand Canal?

 Venice is a safe city and definitely more than other important cities in Italy such as Milan, Rome, and Naples.
 You can even compare Venice and Milan on this blog.